lunarmodules/Penlight/docs/penlight.md

         end

-I've always been an admirer of the AWK programming language; with `filter` (@see pl.data.filter) you can get Lua programs which are just as compact:
+I've always been an admirer of the AWK programming language; with `filter` (@see data.filter) you can get Lua programs which are just as compact:

     -- printxy.lua
     require 'pl'